-The COVID-19 pandemic has put the spotlight on the need for increased safety measures, including utilizing technology for meeting requirements in the public procurement process.
+The COVID-19 pandemic has put the spotlight on the need for increased public health safety measures, including utilizing technology for meeting requirements in public procurement processes.
 Several state agencies have addressed state requirements and standards that impeded the issuance of surety and bond authorizations during the COVID-19 pandemic.
-However, there are still outstanding questions if departmental guidance will continue after the peacetime state of emergency or if further clarifications are needed regarding several aspects related to the construction industry.
+However, there are still outstanding questions if departmental guidance will continue post-pandemic or if further clarifications are needed regarding several aspects affecting the construction industry.
 It is in the interest of policymakers, regulators, and those in the construction industry to protect taxpayer funds and the downstream parties that depend on surety guarantees of performance and payment.
-The use of digital technology such as electronic signatures also creates efficiencies for all involved parties.
-AGC of MN will work with other associations to make many of these changes permanent via legislation or other means by advocating for widespread adoption of electronic signatures for surety bonds at the state level.
+The use of digital technology such as electronic signatures also creates efficiencies for all parties.
+AGC of MN will work with others to make many of these changes permanent via legislation or other means, advocating for widespread adoption of electronic signatures for surety bonds at the state level.